SVF-tools/WebSVF/README.md

 This VSCode Extension serves as a wrapper for the NodeJS based Front-End for the *Bug Analysis* tool, **[WebSVF-frontend-server](https://github.com/SVF-tools/WebSVF/tree/master/src/WebSVF-frontend-server)**.
 It is deployed through the installation of the ***[WebSVF-frontend-extension_0.9.0.vsix](https://github.com/SVF-tools/WebSVF/releases/download/0.9.0/WebSVF-frontend-extension_0.9.0.vsix)*** file on *[VSCode locally](https://code.visualstudio.com/download)* or in *[code-server](https://github.com/cdr/code-server)* deployed online.

 - **[WebSVF-codemap-extension](/src/codemap_extension/)**
+This VSCode Extension could use 3D force graph to present bug information.
+Vsix file need to create by user self.
+Please follow the user guide link to install.
+This extension needs to be used when there is a network.

 # Installation Guide (for WebSVF-frontend: server and extension)